Safeguarding at St Paul's

 Operation Encompass believes that children are victims of domestic abuse in their own right and should be acknowledged as such.

 The principles of Operation Encompass are very simple and easy to adopt.
 Within every school a trained Key Adult is appointed – the Key Adult receives information about abusive incidents directly from the police.
 The Key Adult will be notified prior to the start of the next school day that the police have attended an incident of domestic abuse to which a child has been exposed.
 This timely knowledge enables a plan for appropriate support to be made for that child so that all interactions, from when the child first arrives at the school gates, are of a positive nature.

-The Key Adult at St. Paul's is Mrs Williams (Vice Principal/Lead DSL).
+The Key Adult at St. Paul's is Mrs Williams (Principal/Lead DSL).